SltnBM/bulk-file-renamer/README.md

-# 📝 Bulk File Renamer - Python Project
+# 📝 Bulk File Renamer
 A simple Python script to rename multiple files in a folder with a chosen prefix and numbering sequence.
 Files are renamed based on their last modified time (oldest first).
 Perfect for organizing photo collections, scanned documents, or any file batch.

 ![Python](https://img.shields.io/badge/python-3.x-blue)